What is the screening test?

 Step 2 – Collect

-4. Put the flushable paper toilet liner in the toilet bowl.
+4. Do a wee and flush the toilet, then put the flushable paper toilet liner in the toilet bowl.

 5. Poo onto the paper.